fmstacco/data-maturity-assessment/README.md

 ## Site Structure

-Carpe Diem Data Solutions website has five pages.
-The [home page](index.html) is the default loading page, the page [about](about.html), [services](services.html.html) and [contact](contact.html) pages are all accessible from the navigation menu and from the footer menu.
-The [thank you page](form-destinagion-page.html) is only displayed when the user submitt the form on the contact page.
+Carpe Diem Maturity assessment website has three main screens.
+The welcome screen - the default loading page.
+The quiz screen, the results screen and the contact form screen, which is only displayed if the user clicks on the button "Contact Us".

 [Back to top](<#contents>)